-No matter what you do or what you say, some people will always look at you funny.
-It doesn’t matter if you just ordered a ham sandwich with spicy mayo or you asked for your ketchup on the side.
-Any time you are doing something different than how each person would individually do it - it’s weird, obscure, or not normal to them.
+Anytime you are doing something different than how each person would individually do it - it can be considered weird, obscure, or not normal to them.
 And guess what?
 We’re all different.
 I clean dishes differently than my sister, and when she watches me do it, sometimes she makes a face.
-Your boyfriend mixes cheese onto his pasta uniquely from the way that you do - and you think that’s weird.
+Your boyfriend mixes cheese onto his pasta uniquely from the way that you do, and perhaps you think that's odd.

 We’re each unique souls.
 There is only one of each of us.
 Going to a party?
 Worried about being the only sensitive there?
 Won’t have anyone to talk to?
 Someone else, also going to the party, is worried about something else that might make them different, and not worth talking to.
 We all struggle with the fear of, “Will they like me?”

-Next time you fear being different, remember, we ALL fear it.
+Next time you fear being different, remember, we all fear it.
 So why not love it instead?
-It’s cool, its unique, it’s interesting to talk about, and it’s part of what makes you, you.
-That’s not bad - it’s really neat, actually.
+It's unique, it’s interesting to talk about, and it’s part of what makes you, you.

 Whose anxiety is this, anyway?